trival/jss-style-helpers/packages/jss-style-helpers/README.md

 ```

 The `makeStyle` function simply forwards to react-jss `createUseStyles`, but
-adds autocompletions for all the helpers and theme properties accessible in your
+adds typescript autocompletions for all the helpers and theme properties
-theme.
-It uses the material-ui type definitions for autocompletions, but
+accessible in your theme.
+It uses the material-ui type definitions for
-otherwise no other code is imported from material-ui.
-If you are not using
+autocompletions, but otherwise no other code is imported from material-ui.
+If
-typescript, you can as well just use the `createUseStyles` function directly
+you are not using typescript, you can as well just use the `createUseStyles`
+function directly

 ## Inspiration